forestgrape/coronavirus/index.md

 	Possible Explanation: The medical staff is used to protect against fomite and droplet transmission and to some extent versus aerosol transmission and know to handle them.
 However, they are not yet used to the new spreading pattern.
 Consequently in all rooms of the building wearing a mask likely is key in reducing the infection rates (many cities in China reported few infections in hospitals [citations to be added]).

 * Mers-Cov:
-	Main spreading in Winter season and in generally dry areas.
-The primary spreading in very dry (indoor) areas would also explain why the described coronaviruses diseases occurred recently, even though overall hygiene increased.
+Most superspreading events occured in Winter season and in hospitals [dudas2017](#dudas2017).
+The primary superspreading in very dry (heated indoor) can be a reason  diseases occurred recently, even though overall hygiene increased.